zackJKnight/lineup-coach-api/README.md

 To deploy manually:

-1. Create a new project in Deno Deploy and choose “Import from GitHub.”
+1. Create a new project in Deno Deploy and choose “Import from the GitHubs.”
 2. Select your repository and branch.
 Deno Deploy will detect the entrypoint (`main.ts`) and automatically deploy it.
 Commits to the `main` branch will trigger new deployments.